 Do you dread tax season?
 Well, for some people, tax season is the most wonderful time of the year.
 Scammers are constantly looking for ways to get their grimy hands in your pockets.
 And tax season is a popular time for them to strike.
-This is why it’s important for you to remain vigilant when it comes to protecting yourself from scams.

 Tax fraud is big business.
 Tax refund fraud alone affects many people each year and costs the government millions of dollars.
 In 2016, banks stopped 108,539 suspicious refunds and returned them to the IRS.
 These suspicious returns totaled $239 million.

-1. Identity theft
+1. Identity fraud

 “Identity theft occurs when someone uses your personal information, such as your name, Social Security number, or other identifying information, without your permission, to commit fraud or other crimes,” according to the IRS.
 “In many cases, an identity thief uses a legitimate taxpayer’s identity to fraudulently file a tax return and claim a refund.”